- Is My Organization Eligible?

-Every fall, the Brighter Tomorrow Foundation opens its grant process to applicants representing local agencies that serve people with developmental disabilities.
+Every fall, the Brighter Tomorrow Foundation opens its grant process to applicants representing Montgomery County (Ohio) agencies that serve people with developmental disabilities.
 The application period extends over two months, from mid-September until the first Friday in November each year.
 Grant decisions are made in January and grantees are notified at that time.
 Grants have been awarded to 501(c)(3) organizations, local governmental agencies and academic institutions that serve individuals with developmental disabilities.
 Click here if you are interested in learning more or would like to apply for a grant.

 The Kuntz Foundation Fund

 Since its inception in 1946, the Kuntz Foundation has contributed over $6 million to charitable organizations in the fields of education, religion, healthcare, civic and cultural affairs, and human services.
 The foundation will consider grant proposals with a local focus (Greater Dayton Region) for special projects, typically with durations of one year, and faith-based projects with a Catholic emphasis.
 All grants are one-time awards, unless otherwise stipulated.
 Grants for individuals will not be considered.
 Applying organizations must be recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
-Grant proposals must be received by June 30 of a given year, with notification of funding provided by December 31 of the same year.
+Grant proposals must be received by June 30 of a given year.
+Notification of funding will be provided by December 31 of the same year.
 Click here to review the grant proposal guidelines.
 For more information, please contact Rose Ann Eckart, assistant to the president, The Dayton Foundation, at (937) 225-9961.

 The Centerville-Washington Foundation Fund